yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - No snapping of colliding bubbles, i.e. no fixed 2D arrangement;
 - Multiplayer mode;

 You are free to add your own features to show off your creativity.
-Please describe in the file `design.txt` all the extra features and improvements.
+Please describe **ALL** the extra features and improvements in the file `design.txt`, so that your tutors can award you due credit.
 Briefly describe how you modified your original design to implement each feature.

-### Final Reflection (10 points) ###
+### Problem 9: Final Reflection (10 points) ###

 **Note:** You should answer this question only after you have completed this problem set.